-It’s pretty evident that we’re having an obsession with twists and braid styles.
+It’s pretty evident that we’re having an obsession with twists and braid styles, specifically with two strand twist styles.
 Don’t blame us!
 We can’t help but fall in love with all of the popular two strand twist styles and braided hair looks for black women that we’re coming across.
-Whether the look is being worn for fun, as a protective style, or as a vacation style, above the rest (for now), the two strand twist look is yet another hairstyle we just can’t get over.
+Whether the look is being worn for fun, as a protective style, or as a vacation style, above the rest (for now), the two-strand twist look is yet another hairstyle we just can’t get over.

 We’re currently having an obsession with this twisted style, especially since learning how Khalia Harrison of the Coveted K used it as her vacation style.
 We love the look of this style above, which is installed with Marley braiding hair.
-If you’re going for a twisted look with a long and full texture, this is the perfect style to try out.
+Maintain your style and soak up any unwanted oils with some Love Beauty and Planet Coconut Water & Mimosa Flower Dry Shampoo.

-Like many other natural hair protective styles, two strand twists can be styled in various ways.
+Like many other natural hair protective styles, two-strand twists can be styled in various ways.
 If you want a bob cut with your twist, cut them short; if you want curly hair, wrap it around a curling iron.
 To remove the curling iron method from your routine, you can opt for wet and wavy braiding hair which curls up when it’s wet.
-To get this kinky effect above, however, use kinky hair so you’ll get this soft and loose natural looking effect.
-Roll the ends of your hair with rollers to create the curly look.
+To get this kinky effect above, however, use kinky hair so you’ll get this soft and loose natural-looking effect.
+Roll the ends of your hair with rollers to create a curly look.

 Most girls like to switch up their two strand twist styles and create updos like buns for special occasions.
 You can even dress your twisted updo up with hair accessories like headbands to take your styling game for fancy events one step further.